davideamato/extract_tables/README.md

 <h2> Installation </h2>

+Installation can be broken down into three main steps:
+  1. Installing the Python packages this repo is dependent on
+  2. Installing the dependencies of Tabula
+  3. Downloading the code base
+After that, you're good to go!

 <h3> Setting up Python environment </h3>

 There are two ways to set up the Python environment - using [pip](https://pypi.org/project/pip/) or [Conda](https://github.com/conda/conda) to download the required Python packages.

 For Conda installation, [environment.yml](environment.yml) contains the requirements needed to (hopefully) recreate the environment this was developed in.
   1. Use the terminal or anaconda prompt to run